nwhitehead/tinysoundfont-pybind/README.md

 also record timing information for every event.
 Then during audio rendering use the timing information to position the events to the correct sample.
 For example, a single `noteon` event might need to happen half way through a buffer in the callback.
-This could be accomplished with the following code:
+This can be accomplished with the following code:

     # Assume we are inside a PyAudio callback
     buffer = memoryview(bytearray(frame_count * 2 * 4))